Supplemental Nutrition Assistance Program: Cutbacks of the early 1980s

-Electronic Benefits Transfer (EBT) began in Reading, Pennsylvania, in 1984.
+The first electronic benefits transfer (EBT) card pilot program began in Reading, Pennsylvania, in 1984.

 Mid-to-late 1980s

 Recognition of the severe domestic hunger problem in the latter half of the 1980s led to incremental expansions of the FSP in 1985 and 1987, such as elimination of sales tax on food stamp purchases, reinstitution of categorical eligibility, increased resource limit for most households ($2,000), eligibility for the homeless, and expanded nutrition education.
 The Hunger Prevention Act of 1988 and the Mickey Leland Memorial Domestic Hunger Relief Act in 1990 foretold the improvements that would be coming.
 The 1988 and 1990 legislation accomplished the following: